TheMulittle/waes-backend-for-testers-automation-challenge/README.md

 * Some parameter validations should performed.
 Whenever we send an invalid field the status code is 400 but the error message is "Data format is not correct: Error deserializing object from entity stream.".
-This doesn't tell the API user what field was wrong when what is wrong with the field.
+This doesn't tell the API user what field was wrong or even what is wrong with the field.
 Is it the length?
 Is a parameter missing?
 Is it too short?
+Is it too long?
 Which parameter failed?

 * Define field maximum and minimum